ForeverPhoenix21/PacMen-Exercise/README.md

 ## Description:

+<p> The PacMen-Exercise creates Pacmen on the screen which is done through a function coded in the Pacemen.JS file.</p>

-<p> You can add PacMen to the screen by clicking the "Add Pacman" button.
-Set the Pacmen in motion by clicking the "Start Pacmen" button </p>
+  <p>You can add the PacMen to the screen by clicking the "Add Pacman" button.
+You can set the Pacmen in motion by clicking the "Start Pacmen" button. </p>

 ## Installation:
 <p> Upload the HTML file to your browser or fork and clone the project saving the files to your local hard drive.